 Xenoestrogens are chemicals that mimic estrogen in your body.
 'Xeno' means foreign, so xenoestrogens are compounds that act like estrogens from a foreign source.
-They are man-made chemicals that mimic estrogen and impact hormone balance.
+They are man-made chemicals that mimic estrogen, have estrogen activity (EA) and negatively impact hormone balance.
 Xenoestrogens are also referred to by many other names, including the following:

 Endocrine Disrupting Chemicals (EDC's)

 Why Should I Be Concerned About Xenoestrogens?

 Xenoestrogens wreak havoc on your hormonal balance and endocrine system and can create numerous problems.
 Recent research indicates that xenoestrogens are affecting the world we live in, from male alligators unable to reproduce to parabens linked to breast cancer in women and testicular cancer in men ages 15-40.
 Many hormone disrupting chemicals, like bisphenol A (BPA), also disturb your thyroid's normal function.

 Additionally, endocrine disrupting chemicals may cause endometriosis, fibrocystic breast disease, ovarian cysts, migraines, infertility, breast cancer, reduced androgens, gynecomastia (enlarged males breasts), prostate cancer and even behavioral changes.
 The effects of xenoestrogens are world-wide and affect wildlife and humans alike.